SebastianBrockl/stockApp/README.md

 ### current state - work in progress - ***non functional***

 The program logic is partially based on an old homework assignment but everything has been, or is in the process of being refactored.
-The program is in a sorry state because my time working on it has been quite short, and progress has been slow since this is my first time using javaFx (quite familiar with swing).
-I plan on further developing the project over the weekend.
+The program is in a sorry state because my time working on it has been quite short, and progress has been slow since I havent used java in a while, and have never before used javaFx (quite familiar with swing).
+I plan on further developing the project over the coming weeks.

 I hope this is at least an approximation of proof that I have some grasp on the Java language.